avzero07/reinforcementlearning/README.md

 - Use methods to build a 3 layer ANN and test it on the XOR Problem

 ## Phase 2
 The goal of Phase 2 is to develop methods that can be used to implement the Temporal Difference Algorithm (TD) using Look Up Tables (LUT).
-This will then be used to
+This will then be used to train a custom robot tank in RoboCode.
 ### Reinforcement Learning : The Temporal Difference Algorithm
 #### Status : In Progress
 #### Milestones